Leadership skills examples (using employee engagement data) during COVID

 It’s important to demonstrate that you as a leader are open to feedback.

-6. You organize learning opportunities and fun activities like Ice Cream Day, Movie night, mutual breakfasts, etc. How did you decide on what activities to do?
+6. You organize learning opportunities and fun activities like Ice Cream Day, Movie night and mutual breakfasts.
+How did you decide on what activities to do?

-We make the decision mutually, management and workers together, to come up with the activities.
+We make the decision mutually.
+Management and workers work together, to come up with the activities.

 It makes sense as we are doing all of this for the team, for them!